pantheon-systems/drupal-integrations/README.md

 [![Actively Maintained](https://img.shields.io/badge/Pantheon-Actively_Maintained-yellow?logo=pantheon&color=FFDC28)](https://pantheon.io/docs/oss-support-levels#actively-maintained-support)

-Add this project to any Composer-managed Drupal to enable it for use on Pantheon.
+Add this project to any Composer-managed Drupal site to enable it for use on Pantheon.

 This project enables the following Pantheon/Drupal integrations: